Cozy Peach Kitchen

 Close up of burrito bowl with beans, corn, and rice.

 As much as I love simple meals like rice and beans, it's hard to beat a burrito bowl loaded high with all the toppings.
-I've always loved burrito bowls from Chipotle and Barberitos, so naturally I have to have my own version to make at home.
+I've always loved burrito bowls from Chipotle, so naturally I have to have my own version to make at home.

 These black bean burrito bowls feature a creamy chipotle sauce inspired by my chipotle ranch dressing, crispy corn tortilla strips, and lightly spicy simmered black beans.